Prowibro/Ideas/README.md

 ### Game ideas:

 ### Silly ideas:
+- I am rich application: an application with the sole purpose of proving that you have too much money.

 ## Contributing
 If you have an idea that could be added to the list, feel free to open a pull request :)